Senator Paul Simon Federal Building

 Built in 1978, the three-story Senator Paul Simon Federal Building is made of reinforced concrete and consists of three modules interconnected by a multi-level ramped corridor system in lieu of an elevator.

-In the building's most recent GSA tenant satisfaction survey (2011), 95% of the tenants indicated they were "more than satisfied" (a rating of four or higher on a five-point scale) with the facility and GSA services.
+In the building's most recent GSA tenant satisfaction survey (2011), 95% of the tenants indicated they were more than satisfied (a rating of four or five on a five-point scale) with the facility and GSA services.

-For building service calls or more information, use the contact information in the top right box of this page.
+For building service calls or more information, refer to the contact box at the top right of this page.
 For other federal government information, call 1-800-FED-INFO.

 Recent Projects The building's recently completed Recovery Act project involved replacing the existing sloped roof – originally designed as a solar demonstration project – with modern photovoltaic panels.
 Surplus energy produced by the photovoltaic panels is sold to the local utility company.
-The building's Energy Management System will soon be upgraded to maximize energy use.
+A project to upgrade the building's Energy Management System and maximize energy use is scheduled for completion in fall 2014.
 The building has also undergone installation of a new fire management system as part of a non-Recovery Act project.

 Key Tenants The building houses offices for the Drug Enforcement Administration, Federal Aviation Administration, Internal Revenue Service, Social Security Administration, U.S. Congressman William Enyart, and U.S. Senator Richard Durbin.

-Conference Rooms The building has one available conference room with capacities ranging from 10 to 15 people.
+Conference Room The building has one available conference room with capacity ranging from 10 to 15 people.
 For reservations call (618) 482-9385.

 The shortcut for this page is www.gsa.gov/simonfb.